pacocp/MaskRCNN_blur_background/README.md

 ## Mask R-CNN implementation

-This project uses the Mask R-CNN implementation from [Matterport, Inc](https://matterport.com) in Tensorflow and Keras, you can check it and please leave then a star in their [repository](https://github.com/matterport/Mask_RCNN).
+This project uses the Mask R-CNN implementation from [Matterport, Inc](https://matterport.com) in Tensorflow and Keras, you can check it and please leave them a star in their [repository](https://github.com/matterport/Mask_RCNN).

 A few changes have been made:

 	- A new function to take the mask and save in a new matrix the pixels where the objects are present.

 	- Perform the blurring and assign the original image values to the blurred pixels where the objects are present.

 ## Requirements